 Okay, so now that we’re clear on what oatmeal is and where to get it, how good is it for you?

-A Proper Good bowl of oatmeal includes 8 grams of protein and 6 grams of fiber (which is 23 percent of the average person's daily fiber intake!).
+A Proper Good bowl of oatmeal includes 8 grams of protein and 6 grams of dietary fiber (which is 23 percent of the average person's daily fiber intake!).

 Other nutritional facts about oatmeal are that carbs make up 66 percent of oats by dry weight.
 Starch is a primary component of oatmeal and functions like fiber, which improves gut health and feeds gut-friendly bacteria!
 Speaking of fiber … oats also provide more soluble fiber than other types of grains, which helps you feel full for longer.